On July 20, 1969, the day of the historic US walk on the moon, I was 18 and working at Disneyland in Anaheim, California.

 So we each have to decide if, when, and how to speak up, and most important, the attitude of our heart—the why.

 Believe me, I am preaching to myself here.
-It’s easy to simply avoid the people I disagree with and think I’ve got having a right attitude covered.
+It’s easy to simply avoid the people I disagree with or who express their opinions in unkind, snarky ways, and think I’ve got this covered.

-As forgiven and beloved children of God, we’re told to put off sin and put on the attitudes and actions of righteousness.
-It’s a process.
-Following the Spirit and obeying the Word, we progress toward the goal of becoming mature children of our Father, longing for the day when we will be completely made into the image of His Son.
+But as forgiven and beloved children of God, declared righteous because of our faith in Jesus and our new birth, we’re told to put off sin and put on the attitudes and actions of righteousness.
+Following the Spirit, we progress toward the goal of becoming more fully who we already are in Christ.